polkadot-developers/polkadot-docs/tutorials/transfers/index.md

 Now that the metadata is updated, you can proceed with transferring and managing funds on the Polkadot network.

+!!! note
+    Note that this process is necessary not only for the Polkadot.Js Browser Extension but also for any other wallet or interface that you use to interact with the Polkadot network.
+Ensure the metadata is updated to avoid issues when sending transactions or interacting with the network.

 ## Transfers

 ### Sending Funds